EsosaSEC/Splunk-Sysmon-Windows-lab/README.md

     - Check Event Viewer for errors.

 - No Logs in Splunk:
-   - Verify index (endpoint) exist on the indexer.
+   - Verify the index (endpoint) exists on the indexer.
    - Check C:\Program Files\SplunkUniversalForwarder for errors.
    - Ensure port 9997 is open in Windows Defender Firewall.